yysun/git-tools/README.md

 In order to be compatible with Microsoft Git, this extension is a modification of Git Source Control Provider.
 It removed the source control provider part and only contains the Git tools, so that it can run side by side with Microsoft Git.
 Git Source Control Provider is still available as a separate extension.

-The source code of this extension is available from [GitHub](https://github.com/yysun/git-tools).
-Forks and pull requests are welcome.

 For more information, please visit http://yysun.github.io/git-tools

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KBCLF3PZD6C98&lc=US&item_name=Git%20Source%20Control%20Provider&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted)